jyap033/CZ4031_Assignment_2/README.md

 ## Project Structure

-- graph_generator.py **(EXTRA FILE)** -   Generates and displays the tree graph of the QEP.
+- utils.py **(EXTRA FILE)** - Parses the query output to JSON format.
-- annotation.py - Parses the query output to JSON format.
+- annotation.py - Generates and displays the tree graph of the QEP and create annotations.
-- interface.py - Displays the Graphical User Interface
+- interface.py - Displays the Graphical User Interface.
 - preprocessing.py - Connects the Postgres database to the application and Setup initial configurations.
 - project.py - Main file to run the application.